The world’s most unconventional use of business cards

 To help make the argument for preserving the building, some thought it would be useful to try to better explain the unconventional architectural concept behind its design.
 They are doing so with business cards.

-Dentsu Inc., an advertising agency, and designer Takahiro Ohnishi teamed up to create a set of business cards that represent the “metabolist” philosophy of the building, designed by architect Kisho Kurakawa in the early 1970s as a living structure that could physically change and evolve with its occupants over time.
+Dentsu Inc., an advertising agency, and designer Takahiro Ohnishi teamed up to create a set of business cards that represents the “metabolist” philosophy of the building, designed by architect Kisho Kurakawa in the early 1970s as a living structure that could physically change and evolve with its occupants over time.

 “The Nakagin Capsule Tower is designed in such a way that the capsule-shaped rooms can be replaced and reshaped to suit the lifestyles of the people living in different times,” says Yusuke Koyanagi, art director at Dentsu Inc., via email.
 It’s “an organic architecture that responds to changes of society and growth of population by replacing old cells with new ones.”